Fiware/showcase.gsma.dataModels/Environment/AirQualityObserved/doc/spec.md

 ### Representing air pollutants

-The number of air pollutants represented can vary.
-As a result the model prescribes the following attributes to convey those parameters:

-+ `measurandl : An array of strings containing details (see format below) about *each air quality measurand* observed.
-    + Attribute type: List of [Text](https://schema.org/Text).
-    + Allowed values: Each element of the array must be a string with the following format (comma separated list of values): b<measurand>, <observedValue>, <unitcode>, <description>r, where:
-        + `measurand` : corresponds to
-        + `observedValue` : corresponds to the value for the measurand as a number.
-        + `unitCode` :
-        + `description` : short description of the measurand.
-        + Examples:
-    `"CO,500,GP,Carbon Monoxide"  "NO,45,GQ,Nitrogen Monoxide" "NO2,69,GQ,Nitrogen Dioxide" "NOx,139,GQ,Nitrogen oxides" "SO2,11,GQ,Sulfur Dioxide"`
-    + Mandatory

-+ In order to enable a proper management of the the concentrations of the different pollutants, *for each* pollutant there must be an attribute which name *MUST* be exactly equal the chemical formula (or mnemonic) of the measurand, ex.
++ In order to enable a proper management of the the concentrations of the different pollutants, *for each* pollutant (measurand) there must be an attribute which name *MUST* be exactly equal the chemical formula (or mnemonic) of the measurand, ex.
 CO.
-.
 The structure of such an attribute will be as follows:
     + Attribute name: Equal to the name of the measurand, for instance `CO`.
     + Attribute type: [Number](https://schema.org/Number)
-    + Attribute value: Exactly equal (same unit of measurement) to the value provided in the `measurand` array.
+    + Attribute value: corresponds to the value for the measurand as a number.
     + Attribute metadata:
         + `timestamp` : optional timestamp for the observed value in ISO8601 format.
         It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.